 Please!
 Don’t walk around barefoot

 An EPA study in 2004 found that out of 327 aircraft’s water supplies, only 15 percent passed health standards.
-Since the 2009 creation of the EPA’s Aircraft Drinking Rule Act, standards have risen and most airplanes don’t serve drinking water from the tap, but their ice cubes, however, are often still made from the same water.
-“Water tanks on an airplane are old and they’ve tested them and bacteria is in those tanks,” said Ferguson.
-“I would definitely drink bottled water—that’s why they board tons of bottles on an airplane.”
+Since the 2009 creation of the EPA’s Aircraft Drinking Rule Act, standards have risen and most airplanes don’t serve drinking water from the tap, but their ice cubes are often still made from the same water.
+“Water tanks on an airplane are old and they’ve tested them and bacteria is in those tanks,” explains Ferguson.
+“I would definitely drink bottled water—that’s why they hoard tons of bottles on an airplane.”
 Your flight attendant won’t tell you this, but that’s also why you should avoid ordering coffee or tea during your flight—it’s been made with plane water.

 Don’t eat food after it’s fallen on the tray table

 Airline crews do their best to sanitize the plane, but there are still things on a plane that don’t get cleaned as well as they should.
 “The tray table is notorious,” says Stephen Morse, professor of epidemiology at Columbia University’s Mailman School of Public Health.
 “Those tray tables are used for all kinds of things,” adds Ferguson.
 “During flights, I’ve seen parents changing babies on top of tray tables.
 I’ve seen people put their bare feet on top of tray tables.”
 One study found that trays harbor an average of 2,155 colony-forming units of bacteria per square inch.
 Compare that with the 265 units on the lavatory flush button.
 And while all samples tested negative for potentially infectious bacteria such as E. coli, you’ll still want to steer clear of that tray.
 An extra safety tip in the time of COVID-19: Wipe down your tray table and any other surfaces with disinfectant wipes before using.